 What is the Cost?

-The average for a quality gas garage heater to be supplied and installed in Calgary is $2,500 + tax You can find smaller contractors on Kijiji that are closer to $2,000 and larger companies upwards near $3,500 plus.
+The average for a quality gas garage heater to be supplied and installed in Calgary is $2799.00 + tax You can find smaller contractors that have lower prices.
+However no one will beat our warranties and service level of work.
 You have to decide who is the best fit for you and your budget.